SB 1882 - E-Verify Bill

 Under the bill, lobbyists would be required to register with the commission, giving citizens full transparency when it comes to when and how government will try to affect them.

 "The local government accountability act creates more transparency and public notice where it's currently absent.
-I look forward to adding more transparency and limited-government measures to the Bill as it moves through committee," Sabatini told The Florida Report.
+I look forward to adding more transparency and limited-government measures to the Bill as it moves through committee," Sabatini said.

 HB 403 - High School Graduation Requirements